 These cheerful butterfly prints start with a simple Styrofoam plate and a free template.
 Two printmaking options mean you already have what you need to get started today!

-The butterfly printing plate….
+How to make a butterfly printing plate….

 The backbone of this project is the printing plate.
 A seven inch (dessert size) plate works perfectly with these free templates.
 These butterfly silhouettes will perfectly fill the flat surface of a plate this size.
 Of course if you have bigger plates or even Styrofoam deli trays they will work too but will create slightly more waste.